IrvHenri/meme-generator/README.md

 # Meme Generator React App
- This is a challenge from "Learn React" from Scrimba Frontend Developer course.
-A class-based component app which fetches a random image and allows user to input the text to create a meme.
+ This is a "React Basics" challenge from a module from Scrimba Frontend Developer course.
+A class-based component app which fetches a random image and allows the user to input the text to create a meme.

 ## Demo